RisGar/dotfiles/.config/fish/README.md

 - My configuration for the fish shell.

-- All configuration is done inside of `README.md` which is tangled to `config.fish`.
-The other directories like `conf.d` only contain files managed by fisher or homebrew.
+- All configuration is done inside of `README.md` which is tangled to `config.fish` and `fish_plugins`.
+The other directories only contain files managed by fisher.

 ## Sources